libremfg/rhize-docs/content/how-to/bpmn/orchestration-overview.md

 ---

 Rhize's BPMN engine and UI provides a way to coordinate complex tasks and exchange messages between the Rhize platform and your internal services.
-For example, you can use BPMN to coordinate messages between services, create alerts and events, transform incoming work orders into their ISA-95 representation, and store them in their Rhize DB.
+For example, you can use BPMN to coordinate messages between services, create alerts and events, transform incoming work orders into their ISA-95 representation, and store them in the Rhize DB.

 Each workflow is configured through the same high-level process:
 1. Set a start condition that initiates the workflow.
 This condition may be a value from a data source or MQTT message, a scheduled timer, or a button pressed in frontend app.